lovrobiljeskovic/Web-services-assignment/README.md

 Running the application in full power:

-cd your way into server folder and run `node server.js` cd your way into client folder and run `node appserver.js` & `node client.js`
+cd your way into server folder and run `node server.js` cd your way into client folder and run `node appserver.js`